wongkj12/clock-reader/index.md

     import cv2

-First, our algorithm needs to find the clock face.
+### 1. Detect and crop out clock face

 Assuming that most clock faces are perfect circles, we can make use of [Hough Circle Transform](https://docs.opencv.org/3.4/d4/d70/tutorial_hough_circle.html):

     img = cv2.medianblur(img, 5) #Reduces noise before detection
     circles = cv2.HoughCircles(img, cv2.HOUGH_GRADIENT, 1, min_dist=width/16,
                                param_1=100, param_2=30, minRadius=50, maxRadius=100)

  `circles[0][0]` will return an array containing the radius & coordinates of the center of the best circle detected.

+ ### 2. "Unroll" the clock face using WarpPolar